zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Anyway, in our story, Shirley’s brother’s wife – th at would make her Shirley’s sister-in-law – works in the field or the area of “ chemistry” (chemistry).
 “Chemistry” is the study of what materials are made  of and how the elements of the materials interact and relate to each other.
 Ch emistry studies things like small molecules, and what’s inside the molecules, and wha t the molecules are made of – how the different elements react to each other.
 I ra says, “How about your other brother?” meaning tell me about your other brother.
 “What does he do?”

 Shirley says, “Um, we don’t . . .
 I mean he’s not i nvolved in the social sciences, life sciences, or physical sciences.”
 Shirley doesn ’t want to talk about the other brother she has.
 I guess because he’s not in “the s ocial sciences, life (life) sciences,” or physical sciences.
-“Life sciences” ar e those fields that study any kind of life.
+“Life sciences” are those fields that study any kind of life.
 That would include biology, zoology, botany, biochemistry, microbiology – those are all life sciences.
 The phy sical sciences are things like chemistry and geology and physics and astronomy.

 Ira says, “If I remember correctly, he” – meaning S hirley’s brother – “was always good at math and liked computers.”
 “Math” (math) is  a short form of the word “mathematics.”
 In British English, they put an “s” at the end.
 They say “maths,” but we say “math” without the “s.”
 Ira asks, “Is he ,” meaning your brother, “in computer science?”
 “Computer science” is of course the study of computers.
 Shirley says, “No he’s not.”